Cerkoryn/SearchFor237/writeup.md

 The mint began and we were eager to get started.
 I knew we had an advantage as developers familiar with the CNFT space.
 I usually watch the chain when a mint I'm interested in is happening.
 As the Supreme mint was happening, I grabbed all the metadata as the mint progressed.
 I already had this code, and just needed to modify it a little bit to give us additional insight into the challenge.
 I saw the additional data on the last line of the description.
 Once the pattern was identified, I updated the code to automatically decipher the ROT-13 lines, and from there we worked toward the other puzzles in the metadata.
 As new Supremes were minted, we would keep getting updated intel.

+### BenjaminTheRelentless
+From my perspective it started with the strings of characters in the Metadata.
+I noticed that a bunch of supremes had the strings of characters and I posted it here, about 5 minutes later, Bre started posting what he had found from the first 100 supremes and we started working  off of that.
+The team started decoding that into the riddles.
+We began posting our best answers to the riddles.
+We got to the point where we felt we had the correct answers.
+Some riddles we had more than one possible, so we tried to use reason and logic to narrow it down.
+When we felt we were close enough to start attempts at recovering the wallet, we employed some automation to help out (cause why work harder when you can work smarter).
+Then, much like last time, we reinserted a discarded potential answer into the seeds being tested, 'oil' , and we solved the puzzle.
+I wish I had pushed harder for 'oil' when I first suggested it on the 11th but 'charm' still haunts me and I didn't want to be the one steering the group in the wrong direction.

 ### soggy waffles
 Reading the bip list quickly became a daily activity.
 Which very quickly lead to more and more potential answers stacking upon an an already inconcieavably long list of potentail answers.